 Even after Anathapindika fell into poverty from neglecting his business in order to focus fully on helping people, he continued to give what he could to the Buddha’s brotherhood.
 The fairy now saw a chance to change his mind and she appeared before him in visible form imploring him to stop giving things to the Buddha and instead think of his future and his family.
 Anathapindika, whose faith in the Buddha never wavered, was so incensed by her words that he kicked her and her children out of the palace.

-She did as Indra advised and placed a fortune in his treasury, then the fairy went to seek forgiveness.
-She explained that she had been stained by passion and blinded by ignorance, but now understood the Buddha’s infinite virtue, and had sought atonement by recovering his money.
+The fairy did as Indra advised and placed a fortune in his treasury, then she went to seek forgiveness.
+She explained that she had been stained by passion and blinded by ignorance, but now understood the Buddha’s infinite virtue and had sought atonement by recovering his money.
 Anathapindika welcomed her conversion, but he wanted her to request a pardon in the presence of the Buddha.
 So the next day they went to his monastery and she confessed what she had done.
-The Buddha preached that to bad people, sin looks good before it ripens, and to virtuous people, goodness feels like sin before it ripens.
+The Buddha preached that to bad people sin looks good before it ripens, and to virtuous people goodness feels like sin before it ripens.
 The fairy then fell to the Buddha’s feet in tears to apologize and ask forgiveness, which both the Buddha and Anathapindika granted.

 Anathapindika then began to speak highly of himself since he had not been swayed by the fairy to stop supporting the Buddha.
 But the Buddha corrected him, explaining that his dedication was no great accomplishment because he was living in the lifetime of a perfect Buddha.
 As an example of something truly marvelous, the Buddha told Anathapindika this story of one of his own earlier births, when he had taken a huge leap of faith despite there being no perfect Buddha alive to preach truth to the world.